 - A. Probation is defined as the time during which a student's academic progress will be closely monitored by the SPG Committee and the Dean.
-The Dean will specify the probationary period. - B. A student in the College of Medicine may be placed on Conduct or Disciplinary Probation as a result of seriously deficient ethical, professional, personal or illegal conduct. - 1) Members of the faculty or administration will render a special report in writing to the SPG Committee regarding any student whose professional or personal conduct is deemed unsatisfactory.
-Professional and personal conduct includes, but is not limited to, the lack of attendance, cooperation with instructors, interest shown in assigned work, appropriate attitude toward peers and associates, attendance at regularly scheduled meetings with faculty advisors or personal appearance appropriate to the circumstances. - 2) The terms of probation for ethical, professional, or personal conduct will be specified at the time the student is placed on probation by the SPG committee. - C. A student of the College of Medicine may be placed on academic probation upon failure of a course, system, module or for other cause as stated in this document, such as seriously deficient ethical, professional, personal or illegal conduct. - D. When a student is placed on probation, the appropriate chair of the SPG committee will notify the student in writing or electronically of the reasons for probation.
-A copy of this letter will be distributed to the Chairperson of the SPG Committee and the student's faculty advisor.
+The Dean will specify the probationary period. - B. A student in the College of Osteopathic Medicine may be placed on Conduct or Disciplinary Probation as a result of seriously deficient ethical, professional, personal or illegal conduct. - 1) Members of the faculty or administration will render a special report in writing to the SPG Committee regarding any student whose professional or personal conduct is deemed unsatisfactory.
+Professional and personal conduct includes, but is not limited to, the lack of attendance, cooperation with instructors, interest shown in assigned work, appropriate attitude toward peers and associates, attendance at regularly scheduled meetings with faculty advisors or personal appearance appropriate to the circumstances. - 2) The terms of probation for ethical, professional, or personal conduct will be specified at the time the student is placed on probation by the SPG committee. - C. A student of the College of Osteopathic Medicine may be placed on academic probation upon failure of a course, system, module or for other cause as stated in this document, such as seriously deficient ethical, professional, personal or illegal conduct. - D. When a student is placed on probation, the chair of the SPG committee will notify the student and the student's faculty advisor/regional dean in writing of the reasons for probation.
 The Committee will ascertain when the terms of the probation have been satisfied and recommend to the appropriate dean that probation can be rescinded.
-The student's faculty advisor will also be notified.
-A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct." - E. A student on probation may not serve as an officer of an official LECOM club or organization or receive any LECOM scholarship funding and shall not engage in time consuming extracurricular activities. - F. A first-year or second-year student of the College on probation must meet with his or her faculty advisor at least every two weeks.
+A copy of this letter will be placed in the student's permanent file if the probation is "Disciplinary."

+- E. A student on probation may not serve as an officer of an official LECOM club or organization or receive any LECOM scholarship funding and shall not engage in time consuming extracurricular activities. - F. A first-year or second-year student of the College on probation must meet with their faculty advisor at least every two weeks.
 A third-year or fourth-year student on probation must contact the Office of Clinical Education monthly.
-The student will remain on probation until the following minimally acceptable standards are met: - 1) The student will be removed from probation when the specified courses, systems, modules or rotations have been remediated according to the following remediation section. - 2) The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - 3) Students in their final year are subject to SPG Committee review prior to removal from probation.

-- G. Probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve in order to remain eligible to continue in the College of Medicine.
-Any student who fails to improve his /her performance in the areas identified by the SPG Committee during the probationary period may continue on probation, be suspended, be asked to withdraw, or be dismissed from LECOM. - H. Any student charged with a felony will be suspended until the charges are resolved.
+The student will remain on probation until the following minimally acceptable standards are met: - 1) The student will be removed from probation when the specified courses, systems, modules, or rotations have been remediated according to the following remediation section. - 2) The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - 3) Students in their final year are subject to SPG Committee review prior to removal from probation. - G. Probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve in order to remain eligible to continue in the College of Osteopathic Medicine.
+Any student who fails to improve their performance in the areas identified by the SPG Committee during the probationary period may continue on probation, be suspended, be asked to withdraw, or be dismissed from LECOM. - H. Any student charged with a felony will be suspended until the charges are resolved.
 Time off during suspension will be counted in calculation for the six-year rule.

 2.4.5.
-REMEDIATION
+Remediation

 2.4.5.1.
-POLICY STATEMENT
+Policy Statement